Space and Energy

 - Distribution network (engagement, wireless power transfer)

-Space & Energy (S&E) is one of ESA's Space and Earth cross-cutting initiatives.
-For more information on this and other initiatives, please have a look here.
+Space & Energy (S&E) is one of ESA’s Space and Earth cross-cutting initiatives.
+For more information on this and other initiatives, please look at how ESA is preparing for the future.